atomicbird/atomictools/README.md

 * `NSData+reallyMapped.h`: Create an NSData object using a memory mapped file.
 Works even though `dataWithContentsOfMappedFile:` is deprecated in iOS 5.0 and `NSDataReadingMappedAlways` doesn't always (despite the name) create memory mapped instances.
 Described in detail at [CIMGF](http://www.cimgf.com/2012/02/17/extending-nsdata-and-not-overriding-dealloc/).

+* `fixpng.sh`: Two shell functions useful for converting iOS-optimized PNGs back into standard PNGs.
+These functions rely on the `xcrun` command-line tool and probably require that Xcode 4.3 or higher be installed.

 # Important note

-All code in this repository is designed for use with automated reference counting (ARC).
+All Objective-C code in this repository is designed for use with automated reference counting (ARC).
 If you are not using ARC you may experience memory leaks or worse.